IELTS Speaking Travel & Tourism Industry

-Here are some Part 3 questions (and sample answers) which were asked in an IELTS speaking test in the UK this month.
+Here are some Part 3 IELTS speaking test questions about Travel / Tourism which were asked in an IELTS speaking test this month.

 IELTS Speaking Topics Tourism - Discussion Questions